Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of

 An Easy Variation on Chicken Enchiladas

 As my profile states, I love recipes and I love to cook.
-However, for years, making chicken enchiladas has been my way of thinking very labor intensive.
+However, for years, I've always thought of chicken enchiladas as a labor-intensive dish.
 I came across this chicken enchilada recipe in the magazine Cooking Light about three or four years ago when I was planning my husband's big birthday bash.
-Unlike a lot of my recipes, it did not become one of my notebook's "make it once, maybe think about it again" recipes.
+Unlike many of my recipes, it did not become one of my notebook's "make it once, maybe think about it again" recipes.
 This recipe moved to the head of the class because it is so simple, so delicious, and can be tweaked so many different ways.
 It is now my gold standard for making enchiladas for a crowd.

 The nice thing about this recipe is that you do not have to roll the individual enchiladas.
 There is no frying them or softening each one up first.
 This recipe can be altered in many ways and I will note the tweaks I've personally tried and found workable.
 This recipe also freezes very well.
-It doesn't become mushy and just reheating it in the microwave makes for a delicious meal.
+It doesn't become mushy; just reheating it in the microwave makes for a delicious meal.
 I freeze portions of it in lasagna-like cuts in flat plastic lidded containers, marked with the date, but you can also freeze in Ziploc freezer bags.

-Serve with "rancho beans," a green salad or Spanish rice alongside a beer, wine, or sangria and you have yourself a great meal without all the traditional prep of enchiladas.
+Serve with "rancho beans," a green salad, or Spanish rice alongside a beer, wine, or sangria, and you have a great meal without all the traditional prep of enchiladas.